-Thirty-one lentic habitats have been identified within the boundaries of the proposed Devil Canyon and Watana impoundments (Acres 1982).
-Twenty-seven of these habitats are less than five acres in size.
-Preliminary aerial surveys of many of these lakes revealed that most of them are relatively small, isolated and shallow.
-Therefore, it is assumed that most are not capable of supporting fish populations.
+Thirty one lentic habitats (lakes or small ponds) have been identified within the boundaries of the proposed Devil Canyon and Watana impoundments (Acres, 1982).
+Twenty seven of these habitats are less than five acres in size.
+Due to the small size and shallow depths of the majority of these habitats it is assumed that most are not capable of supporting fish populations.
+Preliminary aerial surveys of many of these habitats support this assumption.
 Due to limited time and personnel, lake sampling efforts during 1982 were limited to Sally Lake, the largest lake within the proposed impoundment boundaries.
 More effort should be directed toward other lentic habitats in 1983 to verify the presence or absence of fish in these areas.